PHY 491, 493, and 495

 - Give the form to the DUS Assistant in Room 139B of Physics.
 The DUS may iterate with you on content.

-The deadline for submission to the DUS for the Fall 2014 semester is August 29.
+The deadline for submission to the DUS for the Spring 2015 semester is January 15.